garfoidial-mass/relative-esolang/readme.txt

 user defined variables are in the same "id space" as the built in functions/constants, so a built in user defined variable cannot have the same id as a built in function/constant

-all variables are resizeable arrays of numbers that can represent integers, strings, or functions
+all variables are resizeable pointer arrays of numbers that can represent integers, strings, or functions

 variables do not have to contain data, a variable can contain executable code too